-These are presented in the Company's corporate governance reports and "Our Approach to Sustainability (ESG)" on its website.
+These are presented in the Company's corporate governance reports and "Governance" on its website.

 (iii) Board policies and procedures in determining the remuneration of the senior management and directors:

 See the "Policy for determining the amount of remuneration or calculation method" section in the "Directors' remuneration" in the corporate governance report.